-If you currently hold (or plan to earn) elite status in Marriott’s program, you can expect a number of perks across the various brands that fall under the Marriott umbrella.
-While I analyzed the combined program shortly after it launched last summer, today I’ll update that entry to continue the 2019 iteration of our series that considers just how much value you can get from the major hotel loyalty programs here in the US.
+If you currently hold (or plan to earn) elite status in Marriott’s Bonvoy programme, you can expect a number of perks across the various brands that fall under the Marriott umbrella.
+Remember, you can also earn complimentary gold elite status in the programme just for holding the Platinum Card from American Express U.K.

 In addition, these numbers are all based on the value of benefits you’d get after achieving the given status and continuing to qualify each year thereafter.
-If you’re starting from scratch, you won’t enjoy the benefits from day one, so I’ve included a spreadsheet toward the end of the analysis to help identify the incremental value you’ll get as you progress up the elite status ladder.
+If you’re starting from scratch, you won’t enjoy the benefits from day one.

-Finally, I want to highlight the key assumptions I’m making to arrive at final values for each level of new Marriott elite status:
+Finally, I want to highlight the key assumptions I’m making to arrive at final values for each level of Bonvoy elite status:

 - You complete 20% more nights than the minimum required for the given level.

-I’ll also use a similar assumption for new Marriott that I used in earlier analyses:
+I’ll also use a similar assumption for Bonvoy that I used in earlier analyses:

 - Your stays are split evenly between full-service properties (like Westin and Renaissance) and limited-service properties (like Fairfield or Springhill).